 Students who believe they have been graded unfairly may appeal their final course grades.
 Students appealing a grade should note that the burden of proof in challenging a grade rests with the student.
 For a change in grade to be recommended, a student must make a compelling case that the grade originally given was unjustly or unfairly awarded.

 - To appeal a grade, students must contact their Course Instructor online within fourteen days of the last day of the term.
 This discussion is intended to provide the Course Instructor an opportunity to explain the basis for the grade and to provide the student with an opportunity to indicate possible errors or misjudgements in the assignment of the grade.
 Frequently, a discussion with the Course Instructor resolves the issue.

 - Course Instructors who decide to change the student’s grade must inform the Office of Academic Affairs and submit the corrected grade.
 The Course Instructor has the discretion to increase, decrease, or leave the student’s final grade as is in response to a Grade Appeal.
 The Office of Student Services will update the student’s academic record and recalculate the student’s cumulative GPA accordingly.

 - If the student and the Course Instructor are unable to reach a resolution, the student may request a Grade Appeal form from their personal Program Advisor.
-The completed form must be submitted to the Office of Academic Affairs at email@example.com no later than 30 days after the last day of the term.
+The completed form must be submitted by the Program Advisor to the Office of Academic Affairs at [email protected] no later than 30 days after the last day of the term.
 Late appeals will not be accepted.